Rufus Bowen

-Robert Edward "Rufus" Bowen (23 February 1947 – 30 July 1978) was an internationally known professor in the Department of Mathematics at the University of California, Berkeley, who specialized in dynamical systems theory.
+Robert Edward "Rufus" Bowen (February 23, 1947 – July 30, 1978) was an American internationally known professor in the Department of Mathematics at the University of California, Berkeley, who specialized in dynamical systems theory.
 Bowen's work dealt primarily with axiom A systems, but the methods he used while exploring topological entropy, symbolic dynamics, ergodic theory, Markov partitions, and invariant measures "have application far beyond the axiom A systems for which they were invented."
 The Bowen Lectures at the University of California, Berkeley, are given in his honor.

 Life

 Robert Edward Bowen was born in Vallejo, California, to Marie DeWinter Bowen, a school teacher, and Emery Bowen, a Travis Air Force Base budget officer, but he grew up fifteen miles away in Fairfield, California, where he attended the public schools and graduated from Armijo High School in 1964.
 His senior yearbook documents that he played two years of varsity basketball, was a member of the science, math, and language clubs, and was President of the senior class.
 During his first three years of high school, he finished 102nd, 7th, and 2nd among Californians in the MAA (Mathematical Association of America) mathematics test.
 In 1964, he finished second in the Westinghouse (now Intel) Science Talent Search in Washington, D.C.
 During his senior year in high school, his first published paper appeared in the American Mathematical Monthly.

 As an undergraduate at the University of California, Berkeley, Bowen was a Putnam Fellow in 1964 and 1965.
 He earned his bachelor's degree from Berkeley where he received, on 15 June 1967, the University Medal as the most distinguished graduating senior.
 He also received the Dorothea Klumpke Roberts Prize (as top mathematics student) and the Mathematics Department Citation.
 At this time, Bowen was quoted as saying, "I'm slightly involved in political activity."
 He was "active in organizations devoted to preventing nuclear war."

 Bowen married Carol Twito of Hayward on 6 March 1968.
 They had no children.

 In 1970, Bowen completed his doctorate in mathematics at Berkeley under Stephen Smale, and joined the faculty as assistant professor in that year.
 At this time he began calling himself Rufus, the nickname he had been given because of his red hair and beard.
 He was an invited speaker at the 1974 International Congress of Mathematicians in Vancouver, British Columbia.
 He was promoted to full professorship in 1977.

 Bowen's mature work dealt with dynamical systems theory, a field which Smale, Bowen's dissertation advisor, explored and broadened in the 1960s.

 As studied by Smale, a dynamical system comprises a manifold $M$ and a smooth mapping $f\colon M \to M$ ...
 As Poincaré emphasized, there is no general procedure for this, and therefore one must resort to describing average, typical, or most probable behavior.
 Bowen's work is an important part of the program of expressing these vague ideas in mathematically precise and useful ways.